 Once you have accepted a loan, you are assigned a loan servicer.
 Your loan servicer is the organization that handles billing you for your loan and can provide you with information about repayment.
 To find out who your servicer is visit studentaid.gov or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).

 It is important that you contact your servicer and set up a repayment schedule.
 If you do not, you could end up in default.
 Default means you failed to make payments on your student loan according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.

-Here are some of the serious consequences of default:
+Here are some of the serious consequences of index: